filecoin-project/lotus/documentation/tracing.md

 ## Running Locally

 To easily run and view tracing locally, first, install jaeger.
-The easiest way to do this is to download the binaries from https://www.jaegertracing.io/download/ and then run the `jaeger-all-in-one` binary.
+The easiest way to do this is to [download the binaries](https://www.jaegertracing.io/download/) and then run the `jaeger-all-in-one` binary.
 This will start up jaeger, listen for spans on `localhost:6831`, and expose a web UI for viewing traces on `http://localhost:16686/`.